thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 ## Acknowledgment

-I want to thank [Paul Hammant](https://twitter.com/paul_hammant) for nudging me to include the Inverse Conway's Manoeuvre and more over for saying this is a great article.
+I want to thank [Paul Hammant](https://paulhammant.com/2018/10/07/conways-observation) for nudging me to include the Inverse Conway's Manoeuvre and for saying this is a great article.
 Thank you, Paul!

 ## Bibliography